akinsbo/gmbshow-ops-host_setup-core_tools/README.md

 ### Install Ansible, Kops and dependencies

-To install virtual environments for Python2 an Python3, ansible, redis cache(for ansible), Kubernetes, kops and their dependencies in both *Debian 8* and *Ubuntu 16* or *MacOS*:
+To install virtual environments for Python2 and Python3, ansible, redis cache(for ansible), Kubernetes, kops and their dependencies in both *Debian 8* and *Ubuntu 16* or *MacOS*:

 ```sh
 ansible-playbook controllers.yaml